-Executive Compensation in 2013
+Executive Compensation in 2015

-In December 2012, Mr. Herrmann recommended to the Committee that executive salaries for 2013 remain flat with 2012 levels for the other named executive officers, with the exception of Mr. Connealy, who received an increase of approximately 7% in recognition of the increased efficiencies and improved reporting capabilities achieved by the finance department.
-The Committee accepted Mr. Herrmann's recommendations, and also did not increase Mr. Herrmann's base salary for 2013.
+In December 2014, Mr. Herrmann recommended to the Committee that executive salaries for 2015 remain flat with 2014 levels for the other current named executive officers, except for Messrs.
+Bloss and Butch, who received 6.7% and 5.0% increases, respectively, in base salary to better align their salaries with their responsibilities and internal compensation equity within the Company.
+The Committee accepted Mr. Herrmann's recommendations, and also did not increase Mr. Herrmann's base salary for 2015.

-On February 13, 2013, the Committee approved the 2013 performance goals pursuant to which performance-based incentive awards may be awarded to senior executive officers participating in the Executive Incentive Plan.
-Any such awards will be based on a cash bonus pool equal to 6% of our adjusted operating income and a 420,000 share restricted stock bonus pool that will be calculated in the same manner as awards granted for 2012.
+On February 12, 2015, the Committee approved the 2015 performance goals pursuant to which performance-based incentive awards may be awarded to senior executive officers participating in the Executive Incentive Plan.
+Any such awards will be based on a cash bonus pool equal to 6% of our adjusted operating income and a 600,000 share restricted stock bonus pool that will be calculated in the same manner as awards granted for 2014.
 Participants in the Executive Incentive Plan will be eligible to receive allocations ranging from 10% to 25% of the cash bonus pool and 10% to 25% of the restricted stock bonus pool, as determined by the Committee.
-See "Analysis of 2012 Compensation" above for further information on the methodology under which 2013 awards will be calculated.
+See "Analysis of 2014 Compensation" above for further information on the methodology under which 2015 awards will be calculated.

-The foregoing discussion primarily describes the compensation philosophies, principles and practices the Committee utilized in setting executive compensation for the 2012 fiscal year.
+The foregoing discussion primarily describes the compensation philosophies, principles and practices the Committee utilized in setting executive compensation for the 2014 fiscal year.
 In the future, as the Committee continues to review each element of the executive compensation program, these philosophies, principles and practices may change.